alloy/lowdown/README.md

 ### Persistent connection

+⚠︎ NOTE: _See the ‘Gotchas’ section, specifically about process forking._

 The trick to creating a persistent connection is to specify the `keep_alive: true` option when creating the client:

 ```ruby